Rocky Mountain Holidays - General Terms and Conditions

 9. Force Majeure

-Rocky Mountain Holidays [ROCKY-PEAK HOLIDAYS LTD.] will not be responsible for the performance of this agreement if prevented or delayed by acts of God, strikes, accidents, weather, traffic, airport conditions or other causes beyond their reasonable control from meeting its terms.
+Rocky Mountain Holidays [ROCKY MOUNTAIN HOLIDAYS LTD.] will not be responsible for the performance of this agreement if prevented or delayed by acts of God, strikes, epidemics, pandemics, accidents, weather, traffic, airport conditions or other causes beyond their reasonable control from meeting its terms.
 Nor will they be responsible for any loss or damage relating to train cancellations or any other cancellations.
-Rocky Mountain Holidays [ROCKY-PEAK HOLIDAYS LTD.] and our suppliers reserve the right to decline to accept or retain any person as a tour participant should such person’s behavior, health or mental condition be detrimental to the operation of the tour or to other passengers.
-Rocky Mountain Holidays [ROCKY-PEAK HOLIDAYS LTD.] are not liable for any expenses arising as a result of exercising this right.
+Rocky Mountain Holidays [ROCKY MOUNTAIN HOLIDAYS LTD.] and our suppliers reserve the right to decline to accept or retain any person as a tour participant should such person’s behavior, health or mental condition be detrimental to the operation of the tour or to other passengers.
+Rocky Mountain Holidays [ROCKY MOUNTAIN HOLIDAYS LTD.] are not liable for any expenses arising as a result of exercising this right.

 10. Passport/Visa/Health Regulations